 It’s more than lip service.
 Though there is still a way to go until Thailand develops a reputation for sustainable tourism, Thailand has developed a Green Leaf Certification program for hotels; a Thailand Tourism Awards program that recognizes sustainable tourism suppliers that are contributing to the conservation of the country’s natural and cultural resources; and the 7 Greens Concept, with an aim to promote environmentally-friendly tourism.

 So, why now?
-Here are my top 5 reasons for visiting Thailand sooner rather than later:
+Here are my top 5 reasons to visit Thailand sooner rather than later:

 - Beautiful Beaches and Diving – while the beaches in Thailand may vary from the rustic and pristine (Koh Yao Noi) to the celebratory and luxurious (Koh Samet), the commonality is their beauty and turquoise waters that make diving a very popular and educational activity.